Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Improved AppPath Regex escaping (special thanks to Duckaroy for this update);
-   2. Fixed error, occured when transforming relative paths of the form "./images/icons/game.png" to absolute.
+   Fixed error, occured when automatic transformation of relative paths to absolute in CSS-code.

    =============
    DOCUMENTATION